An interview with Ruben Salinas

 Good essays are effective essays.
 They have the ability to reflect who the applicant is as a person and as a professional by citing specific examples that support each argument or claim being made.
 They provide specific instances and examples that make a story unique and captivating.
 In contrast, a bad essay is generally easy to identify since it usually has one of the following characteristics: spelling/grammatical errors, a passive voice or structure which makes them boring, a lack of detail and concrete examples demonstrating the argument, repetitive and “wordy”, colloquial, or uses unusually complex grammatical structures.

 I believe a good essay to be simply one that achieves the ultimate goal of convincing Admissions Committees that a candidate belongs in their business school.
-To do this, an essay must first accomplish some very basic things: answer the question asked, makes a clear and precise point, and is well-written.
-Furthermore, an outstanding essay accomplishes these things while also demonstrating why obtaining an MBA makes sense for the writer, targets the school effectively, and expresses how an applicant will be a valuable asset to the program due to his unique qualities, experiences, attributes, or background.
+To do this, an essay must first accomplish some very basic things: answers the question asked, makes a clear and precise point, and is well-written.
+Furthermore, an outstanding essay accomplishes these things while also demonstrating why obtaining an MBA makes sense for the writer, targets the school effectively, and expresses how an applicant will be a valuable asset to the programme due to his unique qualities, experiences, attributes, or background.

 Are the essays different from one school to another?

-Yes and No. Business school essays are considerably varied.
+Yes and no. Business school essays are considerably varied.
 Main variations between schools are on the number of required essays, their length requirements and limits, and the type of essay questions asked.
 However, there exist standard essay types for which a particular answer strategy can be devised.

 The most common essay types are:

-“Who you are?” essays
+“Who you are?” essay

-“Career Goal Essays” essay
+“Career Goal” essay